PBC48/ECE-3400-Fall-2018/docs/Milestone2.md

 };

 ```
 We concentrated the FFT and processing of the audio and IR signals into two states.
-We also had states specifically for robot turning at intersections because we hope to eventually implemnet a more robust robot turning algorithm.
+We also had states specifically for robot turning at intersections because we hope to eventually implement a more robust robot turning algorithm.
 The ROBOT_SENSE is main state that the robot will be in where it is following the line and detecting the intersections.
 ROBOT_DETECTED handles cases when we detect other robots with the IR.

 ```cpp
 #define WALL_FRONT 2